livialima/linuxupskillchallenge/00-Remote-server-without-Credit-Card.md

 So, if you are in this situation, below are some of your options:

-## Free Trial
+## Kind of a free trial

-* <https://www.ibm.com/cloud/free> - no credit card or student email required, 30 days trial.
-(VPS service known as Hyper Protect Virtual Server)
+* <https://cloud.ibm.com/> - Hyper Protect Virtual Server is no longer available for free accounts like it used to.
+Now you have to upgrade to a Pay-As-You-Go account to receive a $200 credit.

 ## Educational packs